Silverdale, Washington

-Silverdale is a census-designated place (CDP) in Kitsap County, Washington, in the United States.
+Silverdale is an unincorporated community in Kitsap County, Washington, in the United States.
+Despite many attempts at incorporation, Silverdale has not become a city.
 The population was 20,733 at the 2020 census.
-Despite many attempts at incorporation, Silverdale remains an unincorporated community.
+For statistical purposes, the United States Census Bureau has defined Silverdale as a census-designated place (CDP).

 Silverdale ranks 158th among 522 areas in Washington for which per capita income data is collected.